mvolkmann/blog/src/smalltalk.md

 - Transcript: displays output
 - Workspace: for experimenting with code

-## System Browser
+## Browser (a.k.a System Browser)

-To open a System Browser window, click on the WorldMorph background, select Open, and select Browser.
+To open a Browser window, click on the WorldMorph background, select Open, and select Browser.

+To search for a class by part of its name, right-click in the category pane (far left) and select "find class..." or click in that pane and press cmd-f.
+Then enter part of a class name and press return.
+A popup list of matching classes will appear.
+Click one of the names to browse that class.

 To browse a class, type its name (ex.
 String) in a Workspace window, then right-click and select "Browse it" (or press cmd-b).
-This opens a System Browser window with the class already selected.
+This opens a Browser window with the class already selected.

 Class categories appear in the first column.
 For example, the `String` class is in the `Text` category.